-Figure P - Metric 11: Reports of Sexual Assault Over Time, FY10 - FY22
+Figure P - Metric 11: Reports of Sexual Assault Over Time, FY07 - FY21

-Of the 8,942 reports in FY22, 580 (6 percent) were made by Service members for incidents that occurred prior to their entering military service.
-The Military Services received 5,941
+Of the 8,866 reports in FY21, 667 (8 percent) were made by Service members for incidents that occurred prior to their entering military service.
+The Military Services received 6,356 Unrestricted Reports involving Service members as victims or subjects in FY21.
+The Military Services initially received 3,098 Restricted Reports involving Service members as either victims or subjects.
+Of the 3,098 initial Restricted Reports, a fifth (588 reports) later converted to

-&lt;sup>12 Prior to FY14, an Unrestricted Report of sexual assault may have included one or more victims and one or more subjects.
+&lt;sup>10 Prior to FY14, an Unrestricted Report of sexual assault may have included one or more victims and one or more subjects.
 DoD relied upon MCIOs to provide the number of Unrestricted Reports and the subsequent number of victims and subjects associated with those reports each year.
 In FY14, DoD transitioned to DSAID as the primary source of reporting statistics with each Unrestricted Report corresponding to a single victim.